LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_Program_Structure_3_Functions_and_5_Higher_Order_Functions.md

 * A **closure** is the combination of a function bundled together (enclosed) with references to its surrounding state (the **lexical environment**).
 * In other words, a closure gives us access to an outer function’s scope from an inner function.
-* In JavaScript, closures are created every time a function is created, at function creation time and different calls can’t trample on one another's local bindings.
+* In JavaScript, closures are created every time a function is created, at function creation time and different calls can’t trample on one another s local bindings.

 ```javascript
 function wrapValue(n) {